 Puppy Dental Care: Some Essential Techniques

-When it comes to puppy oral care, you need to know what you’re doing.
-Puppies and dogs can suffer dramatically if their mouths aren’t cared for properly, with diseases, lost teeth, and teething all causing our pooches major discomfort.
+In the first year of a dog's life, so many things are important to consider.
+Dental care is a really important element as puppies and dogs can suffer dramatically if their mouths aren’t cared for properly, with diseases, lost teeth, and teething all causing our pooches major discomfort.
 It’s vital that you know how to brush a puppy's teeth, how regularly to do so, and how to encourage good oral hygiene practices outside of simple brushing, among other things.

 We’ve put together this article explaining some simple but essential dental hygiene techniques for puppies, along with information on some of the potential consequences of puppy teeth not being cared for properly.